What is ankle fusion?

 Arthritis occurs when the smooth cartilage on the surface of the bones wears away.

-This results in pain, inflammation, and swelling in your joint.
+This causes pain, inflammation, and swelling in your joint.

 Ankle fusion helps stop the pain and swelling.
 Your surgeon will make an incision